vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/edges/{edgeId}/l2t/config
 Working with L2 VPN Over IPSec
 -----
-Starting with NSX Data Center for vSphere 6.4.2, you can stretch your layer 2 networks between two sites with L2 VPN service over IPSec.
+Starting with NSX 6.4.2, you can stretch your layer 2 networks between two sites with L2 VPN service over IPSec.
 Before configuring the L2 VPN service over IPSec, you must first create a route-based IPSec VPN tunnel.
 You then consume this route-based IPSec VPN tunnel to create a L2 VPN tunnel between the two sites.

-In NSX Data Center for vSphere 6.4.2, you cannot create and edit route-based IPSec VPN tunnel by using the vSphere Web Client.
+In NSX 6.4.2, you cannot create and edit route-based IPSec VPN tunnel by using the vSphere Web Client.
 You must use the NSX Data Center for vSphere REST APIs.

-For a detailed workflow of configuring the L2 VPN service over IPSec, see the *NSX Data Center for vSphere Administration Guide*.
+For a detailed workflow of configuring the L2 VPN service over IPSec, see the *NSX Administration Guide*.

 **L2 VPN Over IPSec Parameters**